NocaToca/nocatoca.github.io/_posts/2025-04-12-week_in_review_3.md

 Finally, ephemeral turns also do not recover your turn actions, but you can take one extra action you havent made before ending an ephemeral turn (this is almost always going to be a Follow Action).
 Keeping in mind of what I said above, this is very helpful!
 It basically means that your follow actions *will not* put you farther down on the turn order, as your next turn (which is going to be non-ephemeral) cannot be moved by anything that happens during your ephemeral turn! <br><br>

 A final consideration (that doesn't relate to ephemeral turns) is that Turn Breaks reset your actions and timeline.
-So if you know you're going to turn break, there's not much of a reason to use all possible actions! <br><br><br>
+So if you know you're going to turn break, there's not much of a reason to not use all possible actions! <br><br><br>

 # Now, Project Updates!
 Wow!
 That was a long preface (maybe should have been it's own post).
 It's okay though, now we can get to what I accomplished this week (I hope you're proud of me!): <br>